-National School Sport Week 2021 will celebrate the return of youth sport and its power to bring people back together with a week of school sports days held up and down the country.
-The theme of this year’s campaign is Together Again and we want you to join in by organising or supporting an event during the week.
+National School Sport Week 2021 is celebrating the return of youth sport and its power to bring people back together with a week of school sports days held up and down the country.
+The theme of this year’s campaign is Together Again and we want you to join in by organising or supporting an event this week.

 Schools, families and communities across the UK are encouraged to sign up and share their commitment to holding a sports day between 19 and 25 June this summer.

 Everyone who signs up will receive free resources from the Youth Sport Trust, including the ultimate guide to staging an inclusive sports day, top tips on harnessing the power of sport to bring young people together and advice on how to give young people a voice in organising their sports days.